fanout/js-serve-grip/README.md

 }
 ```

+> [!NOTE]
-Note: In Next.js, you must specifically call the middleware from each of your applicable API routes.
+> In Next.js, you must specifically call the middleware from each of your applicable API routes.
-This is because in Next.js, your API routes will typically run on a serverless platform, and objects
+> This is because in Next.js, your API routes will typically run on a serverless platform, and objects
-will be recycled after each request.
+> will be recycled after each request.
 You are advised to construct a singleton instance of the
-middleware in a shared location and reference it from your API routes.
+> middleware in a shared location and reference it from your API routes.

 ### Configuration